What do outsourced projects and highway have in common?

 .

 For most companies, especially those facing a shortage of qualified IT specialists, outsourcing becomes a solution to the problem.
+This strategic move is often more efficient alternative to the high costs and complexities of maintaining a full in-house development team.

 However, despite many obvious advantages, many managers ask themselves: